Monu-Chaudhary/Tunley/README.md

 **🎯 GOALS 🎯**
-By the end of this lab you will be able to...
+By the end of this lab you will be able to
-✅ Use table views and custom cells in your apps to display a list of data to the user.
-✅ Use hardcoded data models to power their app’s UI
+✅ Use table views and custom cells in your apps to display a list of data to the user ✅ Use hardcoded data models to power their app’s UI

 **Features**